moshabaz/industrial-training/README.md

 # industrial-training

-HELLO THIS IS ABDUL MAJEED, I am doing this training as part of my Diploma.
+HELLO THIS IS Mohammed shabaz khan I am doing this training as part of my Diploma.

 1.Digital IC Design